 World War I Stories- Armistice Centenary

-November 11 2018 marked the Armistice Centenary- 100 years since the end of World War One
+November 11 2018 marked the Armistice Centenary- 100 years since the end of World War 1

 WW1 Stories- Samuel Browning, introduction by Patricia Ansell Dodds:

-8CCC partnered with the Alice Springs Peace Action Think Tank to support the development of the APP and to extend its impact through broadcast on 102.1fm in Alice Springs and Tennant Creek.
+8CCC partnered with the Alice Springs Peace Action Think Tank to support the audio production and development of the APP and to extend its impact through broadcast on 102.1fm in Alice Springs and Tennant Creek.

 The app contains stories about the initial sense of adventure of going off to war, to injury, shellshock, as well as death, and highlights the grief of loved ones left behind and the struggles of those who served to re-adjust to society after return home.